casper-network/casper-node/node/BINARY_PORT_PROTOCOL.md

 Other changes to the protocol such as changes to the format of existing requests/responses or removal of existing requests/responses are only allowed between **MAJOR** versions.
 Implementations of the protocol should not handle requests/responses with a different **MAJOR** version than their own and immediately respond with an error code indicating the lack of support for the given version (`ErrorCode::UnsupportedRequest`).

-Changes to the envelopes (the request/response headers) are not allowed.
+Changes to the envelopes (the request/response headers) are allowed, but are breaking.
+When such a change is required, the "Header version" should in the request header should also be changed to prevent binary port from trying to handle requests it can't process.

 ## Request model details
 There are currently 3 supported types of requests, but the request model can be extended with new variants according to the [versioning](#versioning) rules.
 The request types are: